HR Survey: 10 reasons why qualified candidates don’t get hired for the job

 Employers will Google you and look you up on social media sites.
-In a recent Jobvite survey, more than 40% of companies said they have turned down candidates based on what they see on their social profiles.
+In a recent Workopolis survey, almost half – 48% – of companies said they have turned down candidates based on what they see on their social profiles.
 Here at Workopolis, we recently looked up a candidate whose Facebook profile picture revealed him wearing only a sock.
 (Not on his foot.)
 Your profile picture isn’t private.
 Choose it much more wisely than that guy.

 A sales manager shared the story of a candidate with a brilliant resume who interviewed well, but who didn’t get the job because he was smoking or holding a bong in what seemed like every photo ever taken him.